CaiqueJhones/rquery/README.md

 }
 ```

-We can access the city field of the address as follows: `address.city = 'North'` and `children.firstName is not null`.
+We can access the city field of the address as follows: `address.city = 'North'` or `children.firstName is not null`.

 ### Supported Types